 Hackbrakadabra, a technology collective, explained on their blog:

 Cuando los usuarios trataban de acceder a la aplicación, esta no podía registrarse y al cabo de un tiempo mostraba el aviso de “Timed out”, es decir, que no había logrado establecerse una comunicación con el servidor de TunnelBear.
 Se tomó el testimonio de varios usuarios de Twitter, donde haciendo una busqueda en el search bajo “TunnelBear Venezuela” se observaban variados casos presentando el mismo problema.
 Sin embargo, algunos usuarios comentaron que sí les era posible.
 Tras revisión del sistema operativo utilizado, se llegó a la conclusión que los usuarios de Mac OS no tenían problemas en acceder al servicio, solo los usuarios que accedían bajo Windows.

 When users tried to access the application, it could not register, and after a while it showed the warning “Timed out”, ie, that it had failed to establish communication with the TunnelBear server.
 We took testimony from several Twitter users, upon making a search in Twitter under “TunnelBear Venezuela,” it shown many instances of the same problem.
-However, some users commented that they could [access the service].
+However, some users commented that they could .
 After a review of the operating system used, we concluded that users of Mac OS had no problems in accessing the service, only those using the service through Windows had trouble.

 TunnelBear itself gathered information about the blockage and reported that those users who had previously downloaded the app were able to connect:

 Have reports that http://t.co/sYtBOe9thh is now blocked in #Venezuela, those who have the app are still able to connect #censura — TunnelBear (@theTunnelBear) marzo 11, 2014